 3. Hygiene deviations

-It has become particularly important to inspect all hygiene incidents during COVID-19.
+It has become particularly important to inspect all hygiene incidents after the COVID-19 pandemic.
 Hygiene is incredibly important to stay on top of, as it has been linked to illnesses, infections (e.g. food poisoning), allergy triggers, and more.

-The hotel staff should therefore make it a rule to throughly check the hygiene of different areas of premises, and report any deviations so that they can be handled before the guests notice them and complain.
+The hotel staff should therefore make it a rule to thoroughly check the hygiene of different areas of the premises, and report any deviations so that they can be handled before the guests notice them and complain.